-For requests that do not meet the criteria for a benefit exception, denial rationale and Formulary alternatives will be provided to the provider.
+For requests that do not meet the criteria for a Formulary exception, denial rationale and Formulary alternatives will be provided to the provider.

 If the requesting provider does not agree with the denial, the Medical Director upon request can conduct a peer-to-peer review.
 To request a peer-to-peer review, call 401-459-6069.
+A peer-to-peer review request needs to occur within 60 days of the denial for Medicaid and 180 days of the denial for Commercial.